Meghan Markle, Prince Harry Reportedly Sent Idris Elba & Sabrina Dhowre A $9K Wedding Gift

 Meghan Markle and Prince Harry could not attend Idris Elba’s wedding to Sabrina Dhowre this weekend, but they were sure to send a generous gift.
 The Duke and Duchess of Sussex are close friends with the actor, who happened to perform as a DJ at their nuptials back in May.
-Meghan and Harry reportedly sent Elba and Dhowre a $9,000 painting as a gift in lieu of attending their three-days-long wedding ceremony in Morocco, according to Harper’s Bazaar.
+Meghan and Harry reportedly sent Elba and Dhowre a $9,000 painting as a gift in lieu of attending their three-day-long wedding ceremony in Morocco, according to Harper’s Bazaar.

-Elba married his beloved actress and model at the Ksar Char-Bagh hotel in Marrakesh on April 26.
+Elba married his beloved actress and model girlfriend at the Ksar Char-Bagh hotel in Marrakesh on April 26.
 The British royal couple could not see their friend exchange vows with Dhowre due to the impending birth of their first child this month, but they made up for their absence with a stunning piece of art by the Connor Brothers.

 The alleged $9,000 artwork shows a blonde woman in a bright yellow 1950’s-style dress leaning against a black and white spiraling background.
 The bottom of the painting reads, “Why fit in when you were born to stand out?”